Adaptive Quantum State Tomography with Active Learning: Results

 In Figs.~\ref{fig:LGT_h=0_2} to \ref{fig:LGT_h=1} the tomography results for the kinetically constrained spin chain with $t=1$ and $h/t=0$, $\mu/t=0$ or respectively $h/t=1$, $\mu/t=1$ are summarized.
 For these states no full state vectors are available and hence the fidelity cannot be used to evaluate the quality of the reconstruction.
 Instead, we calculate the density and the correlator from Eqs. \eqref{eq:LocalDensitySpinDef} and \eqref{eq:GreensSpinDef} of the reconstructed states as defined in Sec.~\ref{sec:States} and compare them to the values for the target states.
 We have used the stopping conditions $\frac{\vert \bm{n}-\bm{n}_{\mathrm{target}}\vert}{\vert \bm{n}_{\mathrm{target}}\vert}\leq \tilde{n}_{\mathrm{stop}}=0.2$ and $\frac{\vert \bm{c}-\bm{c}_{\mathrm{target}}\vert}{\vert \bm{c}_{\mathrm{target}}\vert}\leq \tilde{c}_{\mathrm{stop}}=0.2$.

 The target and reconstructed density $\bm{n}_{\mathrm{target}}$ and $\bm{n}$ have $N-1$ entries (for each possible domain wall between site $i$ and $i+1$).
 The spatially resolved domain wall densities for the kinetically constrained spin chain ground states with $h/t=0$, $\mu/t=0$ and $h/t=1$, $\mu/t=1$ are shown in Figs.~\ref{fig:LGT_h=0_2} and \ref{fig:LGT_h=1_2} (bottom) for a system with $19$ qubits.
 For $h/t=0$ and $\mu/t=0$ the local target density is $n_i=0.5$.
-For $h/t=1$ and $\mu/t=1$, the conserved total system density is equal to $n^{\rm tot} = 8 / 18$ and one can observe Friedel oscillations, where the oscillations are proportional to $k_f = \pi n^{\rm tot}$ \cite{Borla2020}.
-For both target KCS model ground states the reconstructed states have a domain wall density which agrees with the target density in terms of magnitude and general characteristics (i.e. oscillations) when using AL. In contrast, the baseline without AL results in local densities $n_i$ which are only of around half of the magnitude of the target densities. \\
+For $h/t=1$ and $\mu/t=1$, the conserved total density is equal to $n^{\rm tot} = 8 / 18$ and one can observe Friedel oscillations, where the oscillations are proportional to $k_f = \pi n^{\rm tot}$ \cite{Borla2020}.
+For both target KCS model ground states the reconstructed states have a domain wall density which agrees with the target density in terms of magnitude and general characteristics (i.e. oscillations) when using AL.

+In contrast, the baseline without AL results in underestimated local densities $n_i$, which can be understood by the fact that the densities in Eq. \eqref{eq:LocalDensitySpinDef} are defined using $\hat{S}_i^x$ operators, which cannot be efficiently captured by the default $z$ reference configuration of the baseline RBMs.
+The AL learning scheme naturally overcomes this problem since it chooses the $xx\dots x$ configuration as the reference configuration.
+This selection of the reference configuration is only done based on the amplitudes and phases of the reconstructed wave functions at step 2 of the AL scheme. \\

 A similar tendency can be observed for the target and reconstructed correlators $ \bm{c}_{\mathrm{target}}$ and $\bm{c}$.
 They have $\lfloor \frac{N}{2}\rfloor$ entries since we calculate the correlator over distance $d$ for the site at the middle of the chain.
-Also here the baseline reconstruction without AL yields values of $c(d)$ with a much smaller magnitude than for the target state for all distances $d$ and both parameter sets ($h/t=0$, $\mu/t=0$ and $h/t=1$, $\mu/t=1$).
+Also here the baseline reconstruction without AL yields values of $c(d)$ with a much smaller magnitude than for the target state for all distances $d$ and both parameter sets ($h/t=0$, $\mu/t=0$ and $h/t=1$, $\mu/t=1$) for the same reason as for the densities.
 In contrast, when using active learning the reconstructed correlator values are of the same magnitude as for the target state and even follow local features (see bending of the curve in Fig.~\ref{fig:LGT_h=1_2}).
 Moreover, the power-law for $h/t=0$ and exponential decay for $h/t=1$ can be reconstructed when using AL, but not for the baseline (see Appendix~\ref{appendix:MPS}).\\